Vedant0231/elastic-search-/README.md

   * docker-compose up
   * pip install -r requirements.txt
   * python3 main.py
+  * first hit welcome api to check server is up or not
+  * then hit create index api to create index (you need to give index name in .env file, example is already there in .env_example file)
+  * then you can create data in elastic search and get data or delete data or search data

 ## Postman collection is also attack with this repo, you can simply import postman collection json file ##